spincaloritronics/spincaloritronics.github.io/index.md

 The 13th international workshop on Spin Caloritronics will be held in Beijing in May 20-24, 2024.
 Spin Caloritronics XIII will be co-organized by [Kavli Institute for Theoretical Sciences](https://kits.ucas.ac.cn/) (UCAS) and Department of Physics, [Fudan University](https://www.fudan.edu.cn).
+The workshop will be physically held in the KITS campus in Beijing.

 This workshop marks the 13th edition of the Spin Caloritronics series, which had successful iterations in Leiden ([2009](https://www.lorentzcenter.nl/spin-caloritronics.html), [2011](https://www.lorentzcenter.nl/spin-caloritronics-iii.html)),